-Machine learning and big data analytics are ideally suited for the classification and detection of various properties of physical systems (e.g., atmosphere, ocean, and the solid earth) with extraordinary precision in the presence of an enormous amount of disparate data.
-They are also highly effective tools for developing models and making predictions where data are sparse, and the uncertainty is high.
-For example, machine learning techniques are currently being developed to detect rare but extremely dangerous events such as tsunamis, submarine earthquakes, and volcanoes.
+Machine learning and big data analytics are ideally suited for the classification and detection of various properties of physical systems (e.g., atmosphere, ocean, and the solid earth), with extraordinary precision in the presence of an enormous amount of disparate data.
+They are also highly effective tools for developing models and making predictions where data are sparse, and uncertainty is high.
+For example, machine-learning techniques are currently being developed to detect rare but extremely dangerous events such as tsunamis, submarine earthquakes, and volcanoes.
 The pairing of machine learning with Bayesian statistics combines multiple prediction tools that can provide more reliable forecasts and a detailed understanding of the uncertainties inherent in forecasting in general.
 As such, these tools can help solve the problem of estimating current states in physical systems where it is difficult to conduct in situ observations, such as in the deep ocean and polar ice caps, and assisting in accurate weather, climate, and solid earth predictions.

 Ben Kirtman, PhD

-Director, IDSC Atmosphere, Ocean, and Earth Science
+Director, IDSC Earth Systems Science

 In 2011, he was appointed Associate Dean of Research for the Rosenstiel School.
 In 2008, Professor Kirtman received the Distinguished Alumnus Award from the Department of Atmospheric and Oceanic Science at the University of Maryland.
 Dr. Kirtman was also awarded the Stony Brook University School of Marine and Atmospheric Science (SOMAS) Robert D. Cess Distinguished Lecture in Recognition of Outstanding Contributions to Atmospheric Sciences in 2018.

 Internationally, Dr. Kirtman has enjoyed a leadership role in the World Climate Research Program (WCRP) seasonal-to-interannual prediction activities.
 In particular, he has chaired the international CLIVAR Working Group on Seasonal to Interannual Prediction (WGSIP), and the WCRP Task Force for Seasonal Prediction (TFSP).
-Dr. Kirtman was a coordinating lead author for the Intergovenmental Panel on Climate Change (IPCC) working group one—the Scientific Basis.
+Dr. Kirtman was a coordinating lead author for the Intergovernmental Panel on Climate Change (IPCC) working group one—the Scientific Basis.